-7.5 EDUCATIONAL ATTAINMENT
+7.6 EDUCATIONAL ATTAINMENT

-Walterboro's levels of educational attainment, including the percentage of adults who have graduated from high school, have remained near or above those for the whole of Colleton County; the percentage of the population over 25 with a bachelor's degree has remained steady since 2010 remaining near to the state average.
+Walterboro's levels of educational attainment, including the percentage of adults who have graduated from high school, are generally better than those for the whole of Colleton County; the percentage of the population over 25 with a bachelor degree doubled between 1990 and 2000, bringing the level near to the state average.
 The numbers that are of concern, though, are the declines in the percentage of high school graduates between 1990 and 2000 and the percentage with associate degrees.
 Those figures can have important implications for future economic development in Walterboro, as discussed in Chapter 4.
-Walterboro has historically been a grower of great minds.
-These numbers do not reflect educational achievements or failings.
-They reflect an issue in retaining them.
-It is important to note that these numbers are those present at or after the age of 25, which shows that too many of our great minds leave and do not return.
-This is a term referred to as Brain Drain.
-Economic Development efforts should be directed at reversing this trend.
-(See Chapter 4)